Prowler (Marvel Comics): Hobie Brown (Clone)

-When Spider-Man and Spider-Woman of Earth-65 are escaping from New U Technologies, Prowler helped the two out by diverting the cloned villains to another part of the city.
+Prowler's body starts failing due to not taking specialized pills for an extended period of time, as he questions what he's doing with his life.
+He is then confronted by Electro.
+Prowler tries to escape Electro's wrath in Alcatraz, which proves difficult with Electro's powers and his dying body.
+Using his weapons, the gift shop and his strategic thinking, Prowler manages to defeat the simple-minded Electro.
+When he makes it outside, he is found by Julia Carpenter, who takes him on a boat and heads towards New U Technologies to retrieve his pills.

-Julia helps Prowler break into New U Technologies and takes Prowler to his room to get his pills.
 When the Jackal orders the villains in the "Haven" part of New U Technologies to kill Spider-Man, Prowler works with Spider-Man to fight the villains off.
 When the alarm goes off and all the clones start breaking down from clone degeneration, Prowler leaves Haven and tries to find the individual who set off the system that has been killing the clones.
 Prowler accuses Julia of being the culprit.
 He tries to fight Julia, who is left with no choice but to fight back.
 She then knocks him down as Prowler's body continues deteriorating.

 The Prowler clone assists Jean DeWolff's clone in helping Spider-Man get away from the villains.
 During the final battle, Prowler and DeWolff battle the villains outside.
 Hobie's body is rapidly decaying, but the two receive assistance from Gwen Stacy of Earth-65 and Kaine Parker.
 Gwen leaves Hobie in an alley when he proves too weak to continue and he is found by Electro.
 Julia arrives and fends Electro off as Hobie is told that Spider-Man stabilized the human and clone cells.
 When Electro gets the upper hand on Julia, Prowler sacrifices himself to stop Electro and dies in Julia's arms.
-Kaine later tells Spider-Man that the clones of Prowler and DeWolff died while fighting the villains.